 BUFFER WRITE: Data can be shifted in from the SI pin into either buffer 1 or buffer 2.
 To load data into either buffer, an 8-bit opcode, 84H for buffer 1 or 87H for buffer 2, must be followed by 14 don't care bits and ten address bits (BFA9 - BFA0).
 The ten address bits specify the first byte in the buffer to be written.
 The data is entered following the address bits.
 If the end of the data buffer is reached, the device will wrap around back to the beginning of the buffer.
-Data will continue to be loaded into the buffer until a low-to-high transition is detected on the $\overline{\text{CS}}$ pin.
+Data will continue to be loaded into the buffer until a low-to-high transition is detected on the \overline{CS} pin.

 BUFFER TO MAIN MEMORY PAGE PROGRAM WITH BUILT-IN ERASE: Data written into either buffer 1 or buffer 2 can be programmed into the main memory.
-To start the operation, an 8-bit opcode, 83H for buffer 1 or 86H for buffer 2, must be followed by the two reserved bits, 12 address bits (PA11 - PA0) that specify the page in the main memory to be written, and ten additional don't care bits.
-When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
-Both the erase and the programming of the page are internally self-timed and should take place in a maximum time of $t{\text{EP}}$ .
+To start the operation, an 8-bit opcode, 83H for buffer 1 or 86H for buffer 2, must be followed by one reserved bit, 13 address bits (PA12 - PA0) that specify the page in the main memory to be written, and ten additional don't care bits.
+When a low-to-high transition occurs on the \overline{CS} pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
+Both the erase and the programming of the page are internally self-timed and should take place in a maximum time of t{EP} .
 During this time, the status register will indicate that the part is busy.

 BUFFER TO MAIN MEMORY PAGE PROGRAM WITHOUT BUILT-IN ERASE: A previously erased page within main memory can be programmed with the contents of either buffer 1 or buffer 2.
-To start the operation, an 8-bit opcode, 88H for buffer 1 or 89H for buffer 2, must be followed by the two reserved bits, 12 address bits (PA11 - PA0) that specify the page in the main memory to be written, and ten additional don't care bits.
-When a low-to-high transition occurs on the $\overline{CS}$ pin, the part will program the data stored in the buffer into the specified page in the main memory.
+To start the operation, an 8-bit opcode, 88H for buffer 1 or 89H for buffer 2, must be followed by the one reserved bit, 13 address bits (PA12 - PA0) that specify the page in the main memory to be written, and ten additional don't care bits.
+When a low-to-high transition occurs on the \overline{CS} pin, the part will program the data stored in the buffer into the specified page in the main memory.
 It is necessary that the page in main memory that is being programmed has been previously erased.
-The programming of the page is internally self-timed and should take place in a maximum time of $t_P$ .
+The programming of the page is internally self-timed and should take place in a maximum time of $t{\rm P}$.
 During this time, the status register will indicate that the part is busy.